eklownr/slot_machine/README.md

-A simple slot machine in python3 in the terminal
+A simple slot machine in python3 for the terminal

 ![alt text](bandit.png)